Democratic Republic of Congo: Economic outline

-The DRC is one of the poorest countries in the world, with around 62% of the population living in extreme poverty (World Bank, 2022).
+The DRC is one of the poorest countries in the world, with around 72.9% of the population living in poverty (World Bank, 2024).
 It is among the lowest-ranked in the human development index and violence is frequent, especially in the east of the country.
-According to the latest data from the World Bank, in 2022, the unemployment rate in the country stood at 4.5% - a slight decrease from the previous year, when that rate was 4.7%.
+According to the latest data from the World Bank, in 2024, the unemployment rate in the country stood at 4.5% - a slight decrease from the previous year, when that rate was 4.6%.
 However, among the employed share of the population, a high percentage of workers have informal jobs.
-The country’s GDP per capita was estimated at USD 1,337 in 2022 by the World Bank, one of the lowest in the world.
+Lastly, the country’s GDP per capita was estimated at USD 1,810 in 2024 by the IMF, one of the lowest in the world.

 Source: IMF – World Economic Outlook Database, 2016